 Ransomware is a form of malware that blocks authorized users from accessing their computer files, systems, or networks and demands them to pay a ransom to unlock and decrypt the data.
 The attackers take advantage of software vulnerabilities to infect, access, lock, and encrypt the computer or device entirely, making it impossible for organizations to access any of its files or applications.

-The reason why this type of ransomware is so dangerous is that once the cybercriminals get hold of your files, there is no way for security software or a system reset to get you back your files.
-If a ransom demand is not met in a cybercriminals timeframe, then your system or encrypted data remains unavailable.
+The reason why this type of ransomware is so dangerous is that once the cybercriminals get hold of your files, there is no way for security software or a system reset to retrieve them.
+If a ransom demand is not met in a cybercriminal’s timeframe, then your system or encrypted data remains unavailable.
 Also, your data can be deleted by ransomware, with its decryption keys being erased.

-Cybercriminals encrypt files on your system via email attachments, add extensions to your attacked data, and hold it hostage until you pay the requested ransom.
-Another technique that most attackers practice is to send notifications from malicious websites, updating users that their device is infected and must click on the download link to activate the tool and remove the virus.
+Cybercriminals can encrypt files on your system via email attachments, add extensions to your attacked data, and hold it hostage until you pay the requested ransom.
+Another technique that most attackers practice is to send notifications from malicious websites, informing users that their device is infected and must click on a download link to activate the tool and remove the virus.

 Let us discuss a few tips that will help protect your backups from ransomware attacks.